phatak-dev/blog/_posts/2020-03-25-spark-3-datasource-v2-part-3.md

 {% endhighlight %}

 In above code, we are hard coding the schema.
 Our data will have single column called *value*.
 Also *newScanBuilder* return our scanner.
-Also we are specifing the source hs batch reading capabalities.
+Also we are specifying the source has batch reading capabilities.

 ## SimpleScanBuilder